 How does it work?

-The Early Acceptance Program gives exceptionally well-qualified applicants the opportunity to apply to veterinary school after their sophomore year.
-This program is unique because it is based not only on academic criteria, but also a written plan for the junior year prior to entering the DVM curriculum.
+The Early Acceptance Pathway gives exceptionally well-qualified applicants the opportunity to apply to veterinary school after their sophomore year.
+This pathway is unique because it is based not only on academic criteria, but also a written plan for the junior year prior to entering the DVM curriculum.
 Examples of how the time may be spent include study in challenging courses in diverse areas of interest, initiation or completion of a research project, or time spent in a unique life experience.
 If the goal is to take additional pre-vet course work and/or gain additional veterinary experience, applying in the regular cycle is a better choice.
 Accepted students enter the DVM program after the completion of their junior year.

 - 3.7 GPA;